“It is the mark of an educated mind to be able to entertain a thought without accepting it.”– Aristotle

 My senior year, I broke up with my long-term girlfriend and decided that my days of being in a relationship were over.
 I was going to have fun, be me, and not care what anyone thought.
 I was going to enjoy my last year with no regrets.
 I made more friends that year than the previous 3 years from different fraternities and sororities (I was a GDI), different walks of life, different parts of the world, different races and religions, and I had more girls ask me out than I ever thought was possible.
 Authenticity.

 People tell me all the time how much better big public schools are compared to small private schools.
-I tell them that I left Coe College with the College President, Vice President, Dean of Students and Chair of my Department as my references.
+I tell them that I left college with the College President, Vice President, Dean of Students and Chair of my Department as my references.
 I knew them all well and had earned their respect.
 They all wrote letters for me and called potential employers on my behalf.
 Would I even have met those people at a big public school?
 Maybe.
 Probably not.

 Interested in Coach Rogers’ Book on College Recruiting?
 You can find it here: https://coachmattrogers.com/book/